 I am on a limited income.
 Do you provide any discounts?

-In an effort to make the complementary health care at Pacific affordable to the public, we offer discounts to Senior Citizens, active duty military, and students.
-Pacific often offers frequency discounts to regular clinic patients.
-Please enquire about these discounts at the clnic nearest you.
+In an effort to make the complementary health care at Pacific College affordable to the public, we offer discounts to senior citizens, active duty military and students.
+Pacific College often offers frequency discounts to regular clinic patients.
+Please inquire about these discounts at the clinic nearest you.